 The knee is the largest joint in the body, and without a healthy knee everyday activities can become restricted.
-Typically, nonsurgical treatment such as pain medications and joint support is initially recommended.
-For patients who do not see results from nonsurgical treatment total knee replacement surgery should be considered.
+Typically, nonsurgical treatment such as pain medications and joint support is initially recommended at the onset of osteoarthritis symptoms.
+For patients who do not see results from nonsurgical treatment, total knee replacement surgery should be considered.

-Knee replacement surgery is a safe and effective way to relieve pain, and correct leg deformity.
+Knee replacement surgery is a safe and effective way to relieve pain and correct a leg deformity.
 Damaged cartilage is one of the main causes of chronic knee pain.
-Cartilage in the knee serves as a cushion between the femur and the tibia – when the cartilage begins to wear away or become damaged arthritis begins to develop.
+Cartilage in the knee serves as a cushion between the femur and the tibia.
+When the cartilage begins to wear away or becomes damaged, arthritis begins to develop.

 Osteoarthritis is known as a “wear and tear” type of arthritis and is typically seen in patients 50 year or older.
 This is the most common type of arthritis that Dr. Millett sees in his practice.
 The cartilage in the knee begins to soften and wear away over time.
 In severe cases the bones can begin to rub against one another (bone on bone) causing extreme pain and stiffness.

 Rheumatoid Arthritis is a less common form of arthritis and is known as “inflammatory” arthritis.
 Rheumatoid arthritis a disease of the synovial membrane that surrounds the joint and becomes inflamed – this inflammation can cause cartilage loss, pain, and stiffness.